-protocols and controls4 to avoid and prevent public hazard, as well as manned aircraft hazards/catastrophe.
-This will act to further safety protocols exclusive to lightweight UAS's specific to real estate video and photography usage as I, Norman Hirsch, record flight data and other information gained through permitted flight operations to share with the FAA through any required FAA reports to assist with future protocol and safety regulation.
+Currently, similar lightweight, remote controlled UAS's are legally operated by unmonitored amateur hobbyists with no safety plan or controls in place to prevent catastrophe.
+I operate my UAS within all safety protocols and controls2 to avoid and prevent public hazard, as well as manned aircraft hazards/catastrophe.
+This will act to further safety protocols exclusive to lightweight UAS's specific to aerial video and photography usage as I record flight data and other information gained through permitted flight operations to share with the FAA through any required FAA reports to assist with future protocol and safety regulation.

-Granting my, Norman Hirsch's, request comports with the Secretary of Transportation's (FAA Administrator's) responsibilities and authority to not only integrate UAS's into the national airspace system, but to "...establish requirements for the safe operation of such aircraft systems [UAS's] in the national airspace system" under Section 333(c) of the Reform Act specific to the use of UAS's for real estate/Realtor purposes.
-Further I, Norman Hirsch, will conduct my operations in compliance with the protocols described herein or as otherwise established by the FAA.
+Granting my request comports with the Secretary of Transportation's (FAA Administrator's) responsibilities and authority to not only integrate UAS's into the national airspace system, but to "...establish requirements for the safe operation of such aircraft systems [UAS's] in the national airspace system" under Section 333(c) of the Reform Act specific to the use of UAS's for commercial purposes.
+Further I will conduct my operations in compliance with the protocols described herein or as otherwise established by the FAA.

-For the reasons stated below I, Norman Hirsch, respectfully request the grant of an exemption allowing me to operate ultra light weight, remote controlled UAS's for academic community awareness to benefit/stimulate attraction to the SE Florida area and to enhance real estate listing videos for homeowners who cannot afford expensive manned aircraft for the same purpose.
-Both of which will promote local economic growth through increased employment and increased tax base.
+For the reasons stated below I respectfully request the grant of an exemption allowing me to operate ultra lightweight, remote controlled UAS's for academic community awareness, benefit/stimulate tourism within Florida, general aerial photography, and to enhance real estate listing videos for homeowners who cannot afford expensive manned aircraft for the same purpose, all of which will promote local economic growth through increased employment and increased tax base.
 Both with public safety in mind by keeping heavier manned aircraft containing combustible fuel that that poses potential public hazard.